 *: Peter Chalmers Mitchell, “Life,” Encyclopedia Britannica, 11th ed., 1911.

-I received my Ph.D. in 2016 from the University of Wisconsin-Madison in the History of Science, Medicine, and Technology, working under Professor Lynn Nyhart.
-I have been an Andrew W. Mellon Postdoctoral Fellow at the University of Illinois at Urbana Champaign (2016–18), working in the Biohumanities Research Group, led by Professor Samantha Frost (political science).
-From May 25 through July 31, 2017, I was a Visiting Postdoctoral Fellow at the Max Planck Institute for the History of Science (Department II).
+I received my Ph.D. in 2016 from the University of Wisconsin-Madison in the History of Science, Medicine, and Technology, under the supervision Professor Lynn Nyhart.
+I have been an Andrew W. Mellon Postdoctoral Fellow at the University of Illinois at Urbana Champaign (2016–2018), working in the Biohumanities Research Group, led by Professor Samantha Frost (Political Science).
+In 2018–2020 I was a Fellow at the ICI Berlin Institute for Cultural Inquiry.

-Image credit: inspired by Nadya Lev, Coilhouse, 2009.
+Image credit: Nadya Lev, Coilhouse, 2009.

 Historian of the modern life and physical sciences.

 Research Associate at Ludwig-Maximilians-Universität München, Historisches Seminar, Abteilung für Wissenschaftsgeschichte.